norlingstax/Turing-College-Projects/Module 2. Communicating Analysis Results/Sprint 2. Presentations and Soft Skills/README.md

 This project focused on developing communication and presentation skills.
 The objective was to create and deliver impactful presentations tailored to different audiences, using data-driven storytelling and clear visual design to convey actionable insights.

+If there are issues with files preview, they are also accessible via this [link](https://drive.google.com/drive/folders/1GaaZ8gxY5wfhaL76lb83jTxMDgzR7m8q?usp=drive_link).

 ---

 ## 📋 Project Overview